dominic-espo/Savefile-Saver/README.md

 ### Usage

-After either downloading the binary release or compiling from source, run the program in the command line with the `--help` command.
+After either downloading the binary release or compiling from source, run the program in the command line with the `--save` command.
 You should be greeted with some ASCII art, a version number, and a place to input your desired game.

 You should then see a confirmation in the terminal saying that your files are now being copied to the `Saved` folder in the program's source directory.